kyleratti/tuckbot-downloader/README.md

 - Date and time of submission
 - Last view date and time

-## Supported Sites
+## Supported Source Sites

-Basically anything supported by [youtube-dl](https://youtube-dl.org/) is supported.
+Basically anything supported by [youtube-dl](https://youtube-dl.org/) can be downloaded and mirrored.

 ## Active Subreddits